Heartbreaking, unbelievable: Cine stars condole Punjabi singer Sidhu Moosewala's demise | Entertainment

 - India

-Several Indian film celebrities such as Ranveer Singh, Vicky Kaushal as well as Canadian rapper-singer Drake paid homage to popular Punjabi singer Sidhu Moosewala, who was shot dead on Sunday by unidentified assailants in Punjab's Mansa district.
+Several Indian film celebrities such as Anil Kapoor, Sanjay Dutt, Ranveer Singh as well as Canadian rapper-singer Drake paid homage to popular Punjabi singer Sidhu Moosewala, who was shot dead on Sunday by unidentified assailants in Punjab's Mansa district.

 The 27-year-old singer, also a Congress leader, was killed a day after the state government curtailed his security cover.